kyverno/website/content/en/blog/releases/1-11-0/index.md

 ### CLI Refactoring and New Test Schema

 In Kyverno 1.11, we have made significant improvements to the CLI, enhancing its stability and usability.
-A new test manifest schema was introduced to the Kyverno `test` command, now you can validate your `test.yaml` and get helpful error reports during execution.
-Here’s a snippet of a `test.yaml` and an error is displayed as part of the execution result, note that the full schema such as apiVersion and kind is not supported in this release.
+A new test manifest schema was introduced to the Kyverno `test` command, now you can validate your `kyverno-test.yaml` and get helpful error reports during execution.
+Here’s a snippet of a `kyverno-test.yaml` and an error is displayed as part of the execution result.

 ```yaml
 apiVersion: cli.kyverno.io/v1alpha1